 John S. Nelson is the Chief Technical Officer for Global Infrastructure Asset Management LLC, an asset management firm specializing in sustainable infrastructure investments, and Chairman of MEP Associates LLC, a US Consulting Engineering Firm.
 He teaches at the University of Wisconsin-Madison as an Adjunct Professor of Civil and Environmental Engineering, in the Construction Engineering Management program.
 He co-teaches the course “Technical Project Management” within the Engineering Management program.
 Previously, John was CEO of Affiliated Engineers as the firm became nationally recognized for designing dynamic building systems and infrastructure for large and complicated projects.
 His technical background includes design and application of, and research on, dynamic energy and water systems.
 His management background includes company management and consulting for the investment, design, and construction industries.

-Wayne P. Pferdehirt is the director of the University of Wisconsin-Madison’s Master of Engineering Management and Master of Engineering Data Analytics programs.
-Wayne also co-teaches the courses “Technical Project Management” and “Foundations of Engineering Leadership” within the Engineering Management program.
+Wayne P. Pferdehirt (1952-2019) was the director of the University of Wisconsin-Madison’s Master of Engineering Management and Master of Engineering Data Analytics programs.
+He taught the courses “Technical Project Management” and “Foundations of Engineering Leadership” within the Engineering Management program.
 Prior to joining UW-Madison, Wayne directed Midwest solid waste consulting services for an international environmental consulting firm, led energy conservation research projects for Argonne National Laboratory, and led water resources projects for the Army Corps of Engineers.
-He has a bachelor’s degree in engineering from Carnegie-Mellon University and a master’s degree in civil engineering with an emphasis in regional planning from Northwestern University.
-Wayne is a frequent speaker and author on continuing education for engineers and project management and is a member of the College of Engineering’s Education Innovation Committee.
+He held a bachelor’s degree in engineering from Carnegie-Mellon University and a master’s degree in civil engineering with an emphasis in regional planning from Northwestern University.
+Wayne was a frequent speaker and author on continuing education for engineers and project management and was a member of the College of Engineering’s Education Innovation Committee.